Skip to content

 PRE-01 — Registration governance charter and Graph permissions matrix in force

 • Objective.
-Confirm the organization has a current, signed registration-governance charter that defines the canonical metadata schema (App ID, SP Object ID, Entra Agent ID where applicable, Sponsor, Owner, Backup Owner, Zone, Permission Set, Credential Type, Sovereign Cloud, Publisher Verification State, etc.) and the Graph permissions matrix that PERM-* tests evaluate against.
+Confirm the organization has a current, signed registration-governance charter that defines the canonical metadata schema (App ID, SP Object ID, Entra Agent ID where applicable, Sponsor, Owner, Backup Owner, Zone, Permission Set, Credential Type, Publisher Verification State, etc.) and the Graph permissions matrix that PERM-* tests evaluate against.

 • How to verify.
 Pull the charter document and Graph permissions matrix from the policy repository; confirm signatures from AI Governance Lead and Compliance Officer; confirm effective date is current and review date has not lapsed; confirm the matrix version is referenced in the cycle manifest.